robtweed/mg-webComponents/TUTORIAL.md

         export function load() {
         };

-## The first part of your WebComponent name is its namespace
+## 2) The first part of your WebComponent name is its namespace

 WebComponent tag names must always be hyphenated: that's part of the standard.
-However, in *mg-webComponents*, the convention is that the first part of your WebComponent names defines its namespace.
+However, in *mg-webComponents*, the convention is that the first part of your WebComponent names defines its *namespace*.
 You can have as many namespaces as you like.
 In our case, we're going to just use one:
 *tutorial*.
 So all our WebComponents will be named *tutorial-{{something}}*, eg in the above case, *tutorial-template*.